Your Kitchen: Highlights from The April Weekly Projects

 Remove everything, wipe surfaces, and decide what truly earns a spot.
 Group by function (coffee station, cooking zone, etc.), remove visual clutter, and return only what supports your daily flow.

-5 Tips for Clear, Functional Counters:
+5 Tips Continuously Clear Counters:

 The Bigger Picture